sergiosja/repl/README.md

 It's loosely based on [R5RS: Legacy Scheme](https://docs.racket-lang.org/r5rs/index.html), the programming language with the objectively prettiest syntax.

-You can execute values like numbers and quotes, like
+You can execute values like numbers and quotes

 ```scheme
 ь > 1